 Jehoiakim began to reign at approx. 611 BC.

 Only 3 Months into the Idolatry and Apostasy of the Kingdom of Judah, the aged and honored Prophet Jeremiah boldly confronted the backsliding by a near-martyrdom proclamation in The Temple Courts (Jer.
 26:1-24, 7:1-10:25) followed by a bold defiance in the King’s Court (Jer.
 27:1-2).
 Afterwards, Jeremiah turned to the people of Judah as a whole by traversing the streets of all the Cities of Judah to prophesy (Jer.
 11:1-12:17, 13:1-27).
 Finally, and while time was running out because the Babylonian Armies were on their way, Jeremiah ran the Streets of Jerusalem searching for one righteous man while preaching like a madman (Jer.
 4:1-6:30)!
 Finding none, Jeremiah spent the rest of his time in Jerusalem prophesying (Jer.
-17:19-27, 2:1-3:5, 18:1-23, 19:1-13, 19:14-20:18) until the besiegement of Jerusalem followed by the 1st Captivity.
+17:19-27, 2:1-3:5, 18:1-23, 19:1-13, 19:14-20:18) until the besiegement of Jerusalem, and, until the following 1st Captivity.
 During these final months of prophesying, Jeremiah directly addressed the vain hope of Egypt and valiantly opposed the most prominent origins of disobedience with increasing boldness and urgency amidst rising persecution on every side.

-– At the beginning of the reign of Jehoiakim, Jeremiah was commanded to go and stand in the Temple Courts and deliver the message of God, diminishing not a word.
+Jeremiah 26:1-24 – At the beginning of the reign of Jehoiakim, Jeremiah was commanded to go and stand in the Temple Courts and deliver the message of God, diminishing not a word.
 In all likelihood, this was the beginning of Jeremiah’s active ministry in the days of Jehoiakim.
 He had only prophesied two messages during the reign of Josiah, so his prophetic activity was quite new at this time.
 Nevertheless, this was a bold move!
 This would have thrusted him into the public eye immediately!
 And after a near-death experience, Jeremiah was no doubt approved of God for further prophecies in the thrall of a backsliding generation.

 From the beginning of Jehoiakim’s reign and at the onset of Jeremiah’s ministry in this generation, the word was given, “This House shall be like Shiloh, and this City shall be desolate without an inhabitant” (Jer.
 26:9).
 This word almost resulted in Jeremiah’s martyrdom!
 In the same message (Jer.
 26:8), which was recorded in full at Jeremiah 7:1-10:25, the LORD further expounded the judgment of God in reference to what happened to Shiloh (Jer.
 7:14-15).
 This judgment was so significant to the Kingdom and people of Judah that, the Lord said, “the Land shall be desolate” (Jer.
 7:34).
 The word desolate means that the people would be slaughtered until none were left and the Land was without inhabitant, that so great a massacre of the people would take place that there would be no man to bury the carcasses sprawled across the countryside (Jer.
 7:33).
 “The Land perisheth and is burned up like a wilderness, that none passeth through”, the Prophet declared (Jer.
 9:12).
 Babylon, the Army from “the North Country”, was coming to “make the Cities of Judah desolate and a den of dragons” (Jer.
 10:22).
 These judgments belonged to those who were in the Land of Judah, my reader.
 As the judgments of God became manifest in their increasing increments, one must recognize how meticulously the LORD was keeping track of every single person – the objects of God’s special judgment!